-Associate Professor, York University, Toronto
+Senior Research Associate Associate Professor, York University, Toronto

 Dr. David Doorey is Associate Professor of Labor and Employment Law at York University in Toronto.
 His research and writing in the areas of Canadian and comparative labor and employment law, industrial relations, labor and the environment, corporate social responsibility and global supply chains, and legal theory has been published in leading law journals and cited by the Supreme Court of Canada.
 He was called to the law bars of British Columbia and Ontario and practiced labor law on behalf of unions before returning to academia.
 Until 2001, he served as Legal Counsel to the United Steelworkers Union in Canada.
 Professor Doorey’s book The Law of Work is a leading law text used in universities and colleges across Canada.
-His blog Law of Work, which he started in 2008, has been a frequent recipient of the Canadian Law Blog Award for top law blog in Canada.
-Professor Doorey is the recipient of the Morley Gunderson Award for Outstanding Contributions to Canadian Industrial Relations and a regular media commentator on matters relating to work law and industrial relations.
-He has been recognized with multiple awards for outstanding university teaching.
+His blog Canadian Law of Work Forum, which he started in 2008, has been a frequent recipient of the Canadian Law Blog Award for top law blog in Canada.
+Professor Doorey is the recipient of the H.D.
+Woods Prize and the Morley Gunderson Award, both for outstanding contributions to Canadian industrial relations and labor law practice and scholarship.
+He is a regular media commentator on matters relating to work law and industrial relations, and a contributor to Harvard Law School’s OnLabor blog.